Knee Pain Treatment (GAE)

 Enhanced Mobility

 By reducing inflammation and alleviating pain, GAE can significantly improve mobility and the range of motion in the affected knee joint.
-This enables patients to engage in physical activities with greater ease and confidence, restoring their ability to perform tasks that were previously limited by knee pain.
+This enables patients to engage in physical activities with greater ease and confidence, restoring their ability to perform tasks that were previously limited by knee pain or arthritic knee pain.

 Delay or Avoidance of Surgery